bitcoindevkit/book-of-bdk/docs/cookbook/full-wallet.md

 ## Load, Sync, and Send a Transaction (Second Run)

 Now that we have some funds, we can re-run the `full-wallet` example.
 Since we persisted data from the previous run, this time our wallet will be loaded.
-You do not need to provide descriptors to load wallet data, however, if you don't you will not have signing capabilities, so here we do provide our private key descriptors in the loading process:
+You do not need to provide descriptors to load wallet data, however, if you don't you will not have signing capabilities, so here we do provide our private descriptors in the loading process:

 ```rust title="examples/rust/full-wallet/src/main.rs"
 --8<-- "examples/rust/full-wallet/src/main.rs:persist"